k3rni/ragecomicsmaker/README.md

 Edit metadata by clicking its button, the form displayed is a minimal subset of possible ePUB metadata.
 For the date field, use either a 4 digit year, a year plus month, or a full year-month-day date.
+NOTE: only do this **after** selecting the images directory.

 Clicking "Build" will do the following:

 1. Generate frames as separate images in a `clips/` subdirectory.
 These are always PNG files for now.
+2. Save frame assignments and all metadata in a `comic.xml` file in the images directory
 2. Try to find a `page.xhtml` file in the images directory.
 This is a mustache-style template of a HTML file to be used as each page of the resulting comic.
 Currently, the variables available to that template are only `{{title}}` (as set in metadata) and `{{image}}`, containing the current page, or subframe's image path.